-Transfers are used to move property tax revenues collected by the general fund to the capital projects fund as required match or supplemental funding source for capital construction projects and to pay bond principal and interest payments on revenue bonds.
-Transfers were also made to move Education Special Purpose Local Option Sales Tax (ESPLOST) revenues collected by the capital projects fund to the debt service fund to pay bond principal and interest payments.
+Transfers are used to move property tax revenues collected by the general fund to capital projects fund as required match or supplemental funding source for capital construction projects and to pay bond principal and interest payments on an installment sales agreement.
+Transfers were also made to move Education Special Local Option Sales Tax (ESPLOST) revenues collected by the capital projects fund to the debt service fund to pay bond principal and interest payments.

-NOTE 8: LONG-TERM LIABILITIES
+NOTE 7: LONG-TERM LIABILITIES